WestonReed/TamuHack-Login/static/README.md

 static
 ======

-Contents of this folder are symlinked:
+This folder is symlinked:

 `/opt/TamuHack-Login/static => /var/www/html`

 This is intended for nginx.
+Renaming the existing `html` folder to something else is necessary.